 There are many allowances and benefits which constitute taxable benefits, and must be included in the taxable income of an officer, employee or shareholder, and reported on a T4 tax information slip.
 When some benefits are paid to employees, Canada Pension Plan (CPP) contributions and Employment Insurance (EI) premiums must be withheld from the amount paid.
 In some cases, GST/HST must be included in the value of a benefit on the T4.
 Canada Revenue Agency (CRA) has a Benefits Chart, which is a table which indicates whether the taxable allowances and benefits are subject to CPP and EI withholdings, and whether certain benefits and reimbursements are subject to GST/HST.
 The Benefits Chart is included in T4130 Employers' Guide Taxable Benefits and Allowances (see link at bottom of this article).
 Once you have the file open, search for "Benefits Chart".

-Parking - open link for article on Parking
+Employee Parking Provided by Employer - open link for article on Parking Taxable Benefit

 When an employer (or a person related to the employer) makes a motor vehicle available to an employee (or a person related to the employee), for personal use, then the employee must pay income tax on the benefit related to the personal use of the vehicle.
 When the motor vehicle is taken home by the employee, the travel between home and work is usually considered personal use by the employee, and the benefit from that use must be included in employment income, as a taxable benefit.
 There are different ways of calculating the taxable benefit when the motor vehicle IS an automobile, vs when the motor vehicle IS NOT an automobile.